Safety, Efficacy, and HemovigilanceReduce Patient Risk of Transfusion Transmitted Infection

 The INTERCEPT® Blood System for platelets provides robust, broad-spectrum inactivation, reducing the risks of TTI, including sepsis.

 Additionally, the INTERCEPT Blood System inactivates donor T-cells, and is an FDA approved alternative to gamma irradiation for the prevention of transfusion-associated graft-versus-host disease (TA-GVHD).
 The safety and efficacy of INTERCEPT treated platelets (“INTERCEPT Platelets”) has been supported by hemovigilance programs and several clinical trials.

 Hemovigilance (HV) programs provide a comprehensive view of transfusions and potential adverse events via the surveillance of blood donations in routine use settings.

-Over 875,000 INTERCEPT Platelets have been transfused to patients in these countries, with no reported transfusion-transmitted infections or sepsis-related fatalities to-date.
+Over 875,000 INTERCEPT Platelets have been transfused to patients in these countries, with reduced transfusion-transmitted infections and no fatalities attributed to INTERCEPT Platelets to-date.